[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 Seeing your partner fall in love or lust or both with a new person can be challenging.
 This might be particularly true if you’re new to polyamory, if your relationship with your partner is having problems, or if you have particular traumas or insecurities that are getting triggered by the new relationship for some reason.

-If you determine that your dislike of your metamour is more to do with your own stuff than with them, then you have several options.
+If you determine that your dislike or hatred of your metamour is more to do with your own stuff than with them, then you have several options.
 But before you do anything, take a breath.
 Don’t panic.
 You’re not broken or bad at polyamory or any of the things you’re probably telling yourself right now.

 So what can you do next?

 First, you can take a break from the metamour in question.
-We’re going to talk more about parallel polyamory a bit later on, but just know that it’s okay to minimise or pause social interactions with your metamour – even temporarily – if you need the space to get a handle on your difficult emotional response to them.
+We’re going to talk more about parallel polyamory a bit later on, but just know that it’s okay to minimise or pause social interactions with your metamour—even temporarily—if you need the space to get a handle on your difficult emotional response to them.

 If you do this in a time-limited way with the intention of re-establishing contact and building some sort of positive relationship later, it can actually be hugely beneficial in the long run.
 There are also instances where staying parallel permanently (or at least indefinitely) is the right choice.
 You can decide what’s best for you with the help of your support network.